fuzzysolutions/qgis-tester-plugin/docs/source/usage.rst

 It has a single panel with a description of the current step in the current test.
 If the step is automated (that is, if no user interaction is expected during this step), the panel is disabled.
 Otherwise, the panel will show a description of the task that the test expects you to perform.

 All tests selected in the test selection dialog will be run sequentially.
 Tests can be of two types: automated and semi-automated.
 Each of them is described in the next sections, with indications about how to run the test in each case.

 Automated tests
 ----------------

 Automated tests have no user interaction.
-The tester plugin will take care of running the test and checking that the conditions defined to pass the test are met.
+The Tester plugin will take care of running the test and checking that the conditions defined to pass the test are met.

 Semi-automated tests